 Marriage365 says it this way one of their instagram posts:

 If you threaten divorce at any time, it shows your spouse that you have given up on your relationship.
 Divorce is the end game.
+If a divorce ends up going through, it might be a good idea to converse with a divorce lawyer similar to what you can find at JimenezLegal.com for some perspective on how to move forward with the legal proceedings.
 There’s no where to go after divorce has been brought up.
 We cannot stress enough that you should remove the word divorce from your vocabulary.
 Think about it, when you said your vows on your wedding day, were you really thinking in the back of your mind that one day you would be considering divorce?
 Heck no!
 The word divorce carries huge ramifications! #marriage365#ichooselove